matt-harvey/tabulo/README.md

 +--------+-------+
 ```

-The `pack` method returns the table itself, so you can "pack-and-print" in one go:
+The `pack` method returns the table itself, so you can &ldquo;pack-and-print&rdquo; in one go:

 ```ruby
 puts Tabulo::Table.new([1, 2], :itself, :even?).pack